Section VIII: Chapter 1

 Review Paragraph III: Chapter 4, Heat Stress, in the OSHA Technical Manual.
 The following physiological factors should be monitored.

-- Heart Rate.
 Count the radial pulse during a 30-second period as early as possible in any rest period.
-If the heart rate exceeds 110 beats per minute at the beginning of the rest period, the next work cycle should be shortened
+If the heart rate exceeds 110 beats per minute at the beginning of the rest period, the next work cycle should be shortened by one-third.

 - Do not permit an end user to wear protective clothing and engage in work when his or her oral temperature exceeds 100.6°F (38.1°C).